spcourse/movement/en/apple/index.md

 So what do we need to know about the physics of a moving apple?

-For the rest of this exercise we assume that there is no air resistance, and that gravity pulls uniformly throughout any free fall.
+To calculate the position of the apple $$x$$ at a given time $$t$$, we need to calculate some other properties.
+We need to figure out the speed $$v$$ of the apple changes over time.
+And to know the speed changes, we need to know the acceleration $$a$$.

+So how do all these four properties ($$x$$, $$v$$, $$a$$ and $$t$$) all depend on each other?

-All object falling to earth (from a reasonable height) have an acceleration of $$9.8 m/s^2$$.
+All object falling to earth have an acceleration of around $$9.8 m/s^2$$.
 This means every second the speed will increase by $$9.8 m/s$$.

+> This is only true if there is no air resistance and if gravity pulls uniformly throughout any free fall.
+Which is not the case, but we're going to assume it is.

-This means that the speed of the apple does depend on how long it has been falling.
+This means that the speed of the apple depends on how long it has been falling.
 To compute the speed of the apple after a specific time interval, $$\Delta t$$ is given by this equation:

 $$v_{\rm new} = v_{\rm old} + a \cdot \Delta t$$

 So, the new speed $$v_{\rm new}$$ is the old speed $$v_{\rm old}$$ plus the increase of speed $$a \cdot \Delta t$$

-If the speed where constant, it would be very easy to also compute the change in height, but the speed isn't constant.
+If the speed were constant, it would be very easy to also compute the change in height, but the speed isn't constant.
 What we will do is **assume that for a very small time interval $$\Delta t$$ the speed is constant**.
 When we do this we get:

 $$x_{\rm new} = x_{\rm old} + v \cdot \Delta t$$